 Valentine’s is a day for showing others how much we love them, and that often involves Valentine’s Day cards and crafts.
-This is a great time to pull out the crafts station for art projects and let the kids have at it.
-Here are some ideas for non-junk valentine’s crafts for kids to make and give!
+This is a great time to pull out the crafts station for art projects and let the kids have fun.
+Here are some ideas for Valentine’s Day crafts for your little ones to make and give!

 Valentine’s Crafts for Kids

-Most of us can remember the conversation heart candies and little paper valentine’s day cards that we exchanged as kids.
-Our family limits processed sugar though and papercrafts can really start to pile up around the house.
-We have pipe cleaners, pom-poms, and stickers, but these kids’ crafts go a little beyond that.
+Most of us can remember the conversation heart candies and little paper Valentine’s Day cards that we exchanged as kids.
+Our family limits processed sugar, though, and papercrafts can really start to pile up around the house.
+We always have pipe cleaners, pom-poms, and stickers on hand for art projects, but these kids’ crafts go a little beyond that.

 I wanted to do some projects with the kids that would be fun for them and also create a useful gift for friends and family.
 Your little ones could also exchange these gifts at school or make some for siblings.
 Some of these projects will require a little more help from an adult, but they’re easy enough for kids of all ages (even preschoolers) to do.